MintonGroup/swiftest/README.md

 **Downloading Swiftest**

-The easiest way to get Swiftest on your machine is to clone the GitHub repository:
+The easiest way to get Swiftest on your machine is to clone the GitHub repository.
+To do so, open a terminal window and type the following:

 ```
 git clone https://github.itap.purdue.edu/MintonGroup/swiftest.git